| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 Zhong.
 (2012) Single-arm Phase IIA clinical trials with go/no-go decisions.
 Contemporary Clinical Trials, 33, 1272–1279.

-Three plots are currently available: a plot of true toxicity at each dose level (type = "s"
+Available plot types are: true toxicity at each dose level

-); a bar plot of the probability of selecting as the MTD for each dose level (type = "prob"
+(type = "s"); a bar plot of the probability of selecting each dose

 x |